 Why do I need an immigration lawyer in Miami?

 If you or someone you love is held in immigration detention in the U.S., it is important to contact an immigration lawyer in Miami as soon as possible in order to release you or the detained person from the detention facility.
 This is quite a complex matter, as it can be more time consuming and more difficult than releasing an individual from a state jail after being arrested on criminal charges.
 Hiring an immigration lawyer is also necessary in case the ICE office refuses to speak to the detained person, being able to help you in identifying the deportation officer and keeping the lines of communication open.
-In case the detainee needs medical assistance, the immigration attorney in Miami is able to make sure that he or she receives the necessary medical care, too.
+In case the detainee needs medical assistance, the immigration attorney in the United States is able to make sure that he or she receives the necessary medical care, too.

 If you are faced with a situation where you or a loved one could be held in immigration detention in the U.S., our immigration attorneys in Miami are ready to help – please contact us for legal assistance.
 You can also rely on us for guidance in applying for USA citizenship.